beamer-bridge/beamer/README.md

 # Beamer Bridge
-*Bridging Roll ups with the L1 inherited security*
+*Bridging rollups with L1 inherited security*

 ### Working with a local Optimism instance